Bachelor of Engineering (Civil and Infrastructure) (Honours)

 Upon completion of their course students will be capable graduate civil and infrastructure engineers and able to:

-- apply coherent and advanced knowledge of civil and infrastructure engineering in diverse contexts and applications using critical thinking and judgement
+- apply coherent and advanced knowledge of the chosen major in engineering in diverse contexts and applications using critical thinking and judgment

 - apply knowledge of research principles and methods to plan and execute a piece of research with some independence, as preparation for research higher degrees